Magic: The Gathering expansion sets, 1993–1995: Cards

 Arabian Nights booster packs contain eight cards, two from the uncommon sheet and six from the common sheet.
 The set as a whole consists of 78 cards.
 Nineteen of these cards are U3, meaning they appear three times on the uncommon sheet, and 32 cards are U2 and are thus usually dubbed the rares of the set, although they are only 33% less common than U3 cards.
 Of the commons 9 are C5 and 16 are C4.
 Additionally the Arabian Nights Mountain is C1 and Desert is C11.
 When counting the commons with smaller, darker mana symbols as separate cards Arabian Nights is a set of 92 cards.
 The smaller darker numbers in the casting cost are referred to as series (a) and the lighter and larger numbers are referred to as series (b).

 Of the 78 cards, 49 have been reprinted.
 With 63% reprinted, Arabian Nights is second in fraction of cards reprinted in an expansion set only to Antiquities.
 Twenty-two of the 29 cards that have not been reprinted are on the Reserved List, meaning that Wizards of the Coast has decided never to reprint these, for concern of alienating collectors.
-On the other hand the Mountain, accidentally not removed from Arabian Nights, is the only card of the set that had been printed before.
+On the other hand, the Mountain, accidentally not removed from Arabian Nights, is the only card of the set that had been printed before.
 It is thus the first reprint in Magic outside a base set.

 Arabian Nights includes a few minor collation and typographical errors.
 One of them was the so-called "Arabian Mountain".
 When the decision was made to have the expansion sets fully playable with the basic set, Wizards of the Coast decided that there was no need to include basic lands in the print run, so they were removed.
 However, one Mountain basic land card accidentally remained on the print sheet as a common, in a slot intended for a Desert card.
 Due to this oversight, the Mountain is now the most common Magic card.
 Wizards noted that there were just under 31,000 Arabian Nights Mountain cards printed.
 Another error, this time in printing, caused two different styles of generic mana symbols to be printed on some cards.
 Some copies of these cards feature a regular sized generic mana symbol, other copies have one that is smaller and darker.

 Design

 Even when separated from its place as Magics first expansion, Arabian Nights was a groundbreaking set in terms of its impact on the game.
-In his article "It Happened One Nights", Mark Rosewater detailed amongst others the following innovations or expansions on Alpha mechanics:
+In his article "It Happened One Nights", Mark Rosewater detailed among others the following innovations or expansions on Alpha mechanics: